nicolechung/redconservatory-blog/content/blog/better-find-and-replace-with-jscodeshift/index.md

 Below you can see the setup of what goes where:

 ![Where to put your jscodeshift code](./astexplorer.png)

+1. Code you want to change goes in the upper left quadrant.
+2. The code you write with jscodeshift goes in the lower left quadrant.
+3. If you want to peek at your AST structure, you can see it in the top right quadrant. **Protip**: clicking on your code in the upper left quadrant will highlight the corresponding node in the AST on the right!
+4. The resulting code is in the lower right quadrant.
 ### Setting up jscodeshift

 The base setup looks like this: